Winter Village Small World Play

-4. Tiny items such as the little girl, the red bow and the gift box were removed from Christmas decorations.
+4. Additional items such as the little girl in the red coat, the red bow and the gift box were removed from Christmas decorations.

-Bend the cut-away portion back to reveal the doorway and also to serve as a stand to support the house.
+Bend the cut-away portion back to reveal the doorway.
+This also serves as a stand to support the uptight house.

 Build your town on a white table cloth or sheet.
-Your town can be set up on a table or on the floor (see the images below).
+Your town can be set up on a table or on the floor.